sismo-core/ens-sdao/README.md

 A managed booking of ENS subdomains.

+**It is currently not used**

 The owner can book a subdomain by linking it to a particular address.

 A booking can then be updated or deleted by the owner.

+This booking system may be added to the `ENSDaoRegistrar` contract if needed.

 4. `EthRegistrar.sol`